waynetee/tp/docs/UserGuide.md

 ### Deleting a property : `delete`

-Deletes the specified property from the address book.
+Deletes the specified property from PropertyWhiz.

 Format: `delete INDEX`